 Provide information on product spill contingency plans and the adequacy of equipment and facilities to deal with possible spills for the transport nodes of the proposal.
 Indicate whether there is a need to update the plans based on increase in frequency of traffic and volumes to be transported.

-The EIS should also address the potential impacts on privately owned or port authority operated ports and State-controlled, Commonwealth-controlled or privately owned airports.
+The EIS should also address the potential impacts on privately owned or port authority operated ports.